Mesothelioma in Miners: Asbestos Exposure Risks

 Wrongful Death Damages

-If your loved one has tragically passed away because of an asbestos-related illness, you may be eligible to file a wrongful death lawsuit and claim the above damages as well as the following on behalf of the estate of the deceased:
+If your loved one has tragically passed away because of an asbestos-related illness, you may be eligible to file asbestos claims after death, including wrongful death lawsuits, to claim the above damages as well as the following on behalf of the estate of the deceased:

 Proceeds are distributed to the surviving spouse or next of kin according to the laws of your state.